 - Established in 1999 to plan and manage the regional transportation system.
-Operating subsidiaries for all transit in the Lower Mainland (bus, rail, ferries). - Develops regional transportation strategy and sub-regional transportation strategies - Defines a regional major road network where TransLink contributes to the upkeep and maintenance; collaborates on the planning.
+Operating subsidiaries for all transit in the Lower Mainland (bus, rail, ferries). - Develops regional transportation strategy and sub-regional transportation strategies. - Defines a regional major road network where TransLink contributes to the upkeep and maintenance; collaborates on the planning.
 Ownership remains with respective municipalities.
-Cost shares on improvement projects for all modes that are consistent with the vision and RTP. - Owns and maintains five bridges (a fraction of all the bridges in the GVA) - Governed by a Board of Directors (dayto-day business) and the Mayors' Council (approves transportation plans and strategies)
+Cost shares on improvement projects for all modes that are consistent with the vision and RTP. - Owns and maintains five bridges (a fraction of all the bridges in the greater Vancouver area). - Governed by a board of directors (dayto-day business) and the Mayors' Council (approves transportation plans and strategies).